begginfokillz/larkwell_carepackage_Icarus/README.md

 - Go to steamapps\common\Icarus\Icarus\Content\Paks as a file directory.
 If there is no mods folder, create one inside Paks
 - If done right, it will now have a directory like this: steamapps\common\Icarus\Icarus\Content\Paks\mods.
 - Download LarkwellCarePackage.zip file from mod page and put it in the mods folder.
-- Extract either LarkwellCarePackageReplacer _P.pak file to the mods folder.
+- Extract the .pak filefrom the downloaded LarkwellCarePackage.zip thing to the mods folder.
-- Remove LarkwellCarePackage.zip file from mod folder as you no longer need it.
+- Remove LarkwellCarePackage.zip file from your rig as you no longer need it.
-- If needed, research the Shengong Bandage in game in workshop tab from hab screen if you have not already done so.
+- have fun.

 ----------------------------
 Q: How to use this mod?